M14 rifle: Infantry Board service rifle trials

-The T44 was tested in a competitive service rifle competition conducted by the Infantry Board at Fort Benning, Georgia against the Springfield T47 (a modified T25) and the T48, a variant of Fabrique Nationale's FN FAL (from Fusil Automatique Leger, French for "light automatic rifle").
+The T44 was tested in a competitive service rifle competition conducted by the Infantry Board at Fort Benning, Georgia against the Springfield T47 (a modified T25) and the T48, a variant of Fabrique Nationale's FN FAL.
 The T47 did not have a bolt roller and performed worse than both the T44 and the T48 in dust and cold-weather tests.
 Thus, it was dropped from consideration in 1953.
 During 1952–53, testing proved the T48 and the T44 to be roughly comparable in performance, with the T48 holding an advantage in ease of field stripping and dust resistance, and a longer product development lead time.
-A Newsweek article in July 1953 speculated that the T48/FAL could have been selected over the T44.

 During the winter of 1953–54, both rifles competed in the winter rifle trials at U.S. Army facilities in the Arctic.
 Springfield Armory engineers, anxious to ensure the selection of the T44, had been specially preparing and modifying the test T44 rifles for weeks with the aid of the armory's cold chamber, including a redesign of the T44 gas regulator and custom modifications to magazines and other parts to reduce friction and seizing in extreme cold.

 The T48 rifles received no such special preparation and in the continued cold-weather testing began to experience sluggish gas system functioning, aggravated by the T48's close-fitting surfaces between bolt and carrier, and carrier and receiver.
 FN engineers opened the gas ports in an attempt to improve functioning, but this caused early/violent extraction and broken parts as a result of the increased pressures.
 As a result, the T44 was ranked superior in cold-weather operation to the T48.
 The Arctic Test Board report made it clear that the T48 needed improvement and that the U.S. would not adopt the T48 until it had successfully completed another round of Arctic tests the following winter.

 In June 1954, funding became available to manufacture newly fabricated T44 receivers specially designed for the shorter T65 cartridge.
 This single change to the T44 design saved a pound over the M1 Garand.
 Tests at Fort Benning with the T44 and T48 continued through the summer and fall of 1956.
 By this time, the T48/FAL rifles had been so improved that malfunction rates were almost as low as the T44.

 The T44 was selected over the T48/FAL due to lower weight, simplicity with fewer parts, the T44's self-compensating gas system, and because the T44 could supposedly be manufactured on existing machinery built for the M1 rifle (which was later found to be false).
 In 1957, the U.S. formally adopted the T44 as the U.S. infantry service rifle designated M14.